nus-cs2103-AY2223S2/tp/docs/UserGuide.md

    Some example commands you can try:

-   - `:a Enhance CS2103T tp user guide` : Adds a task with the title `Enhance CS2103T tp user guide` to Vimification.
+   - `:a "tutorial"` : Adds a task with the title `tutorial` to Vimification.

-   - `:a Finish up weekly tp tasks -d 2023-04-01` : Adds a task with the title `Finish up weekly tp tasks` and deadline `2023-04-01` to Vimification.
+   - `:a "quiz for cs2103T" -d 2023-04-01` : Adds a task with the title `quiz for cs2103T` and deadline `2023-04-01` to Vimification.

    - `:d 2` : Deletes the 2nd task shown in the current list.